How to Set Supports for Dental 3D Models•

 First, the dentist needs to scan the patient’s teeth with an intraoral scanner instead of collecting a physical impression of their teeth.

-Next, data collected from the scanner will be imported into a professional dental slicing software such as Formware.
-This software can directly be used to design, or edit the teeth as needed.
+Next, data collected from the scanner will be imported into dental software such as Exocad where teeth can be designed, after which the file can be imported into Formware so that it can be sliced.

-Lastly, before being printed out, relevant supports need to be added to your dental models before being sliced and printed out.
+Lastly, relevant supports need to be added to your dental models before being sliced and printed out.
 We’ll be looking at four different types of dental models and the supports they require:

 Dental Model Supports